 main() where inputs are read effects (sources) from the external world and outputs (sinks) are write effects to affect the external world.
 These side effects in the external world are managed by drivers: plugins that handle DOM effects, HTTP effects, etc.

 main() are built using Reactive programming primitives, which maximizes separation of concerns, providing a clean and fully declarative way of organizing your code.
 The dataflow is plainly visible, making it easy to read and understand the code.

 Functional means “clean”, and Reactive means “separated”.
 Cycle.js apps are made of pure functions, which means you know they simply take inputs and generate outputs, without performing any side effects.
-The building blocks are Observables from RxJS, a Reactive programming library which simplifies code related to events, asynchrony, and errors.
-Structuring the application with RxJS also separates concerns, because all dynamic updates to a piece of data are co-located and impossible to change from outside.
+The building blocks are reactive streams from libraries like RxJS or xstream, which greatly simplify code related to events, asynchrony, and errors.
+Structuring the application with streams also separates concerns, because all dynamic updates to a piece of data are co-located and impossible to change from outside.
 As a result, apps in Cycle are entirely

 this-less and have nothing comparable to imperative calls such as